Today’s post is written by Mrs. PoP,

 He crawled down a pair of Mr. PoP’s pants and got stuck!

 Frugal people, like Femme Frugality here, like to get the most bang for their buck.
 But they also know that there’s a difference between being frugal and stealing.
 Mr. PoP and I don’t use any tricks to minimize our tax bill.
 Heck, we don’t even qualify for itemized deductions and we’ve never tried to pass Kitty PoP off as a dependent – though he really is entirely dependent on us for survival.
 What we have done is chosen to live in a place that taxes what we spend rather than what we earn, which helps maximize the benefits of our fairly frugal lifestyle.
 We think of it as a “choose your own adventure” approach to taxation, since we choose the amount of taxes we pay based on the lavishness of the lifestyle we choose to lead.
 Our chosen frugal tax home is Florida, where we have 0% state income tax, and our county has a relatively modest 6% sales tax.
-Millage rates on property taxes (2% in our county) are in the middle of the pack compared to nationwide property tax rates (Wikipedia says they vary from 0.2% to 4% nationwide), but generous exemptions for permanent residents in Florida brings that the effective rate quite a bit.
+Millage rates on property taxes (2% in our county) are in the middle of the pack compared to nationwide property tax rates, but generous exemptions for permanent residents in Florida brings that the effective rate quite a bit.
 After the exemptions, our property tax rate was about 1% last year.

 It’s Not Just Florida!

 As it turns out, Florida isn’t the only state that provides more of a “choose your own adventure” approach to taxation.
 There are seven states that have no income tax whatsoever (Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming), and two more that only tax dividends and interest (Tennessee and New Hampshire).